kolkhis/tech-notes/git/remove_file_from_history.md

 ## Using `git filter-branch`
 This is considered deprecated, but it still works.
+This tool is already built into git, and does not require any additional tools to be installed.

 ```bash
 git filter-branch --force --index-filter "git rm --cached --ignore-unpatch path/to/file" \
     --prunce-empty --tag-name-filter cat -- --all
 ```
 This rewrites the history, removing the file from all commits

+> **Note**: This method only removes the file from the branch you're currently on.

 ---

 ## Using `git rebase`
-You can use `rebase` for this, and could be easier if you just need to work with recent commits.
+You can use `rebase` for this.
+This method could be easier if you just need to work with recent commits.